mAAdhaTTah/brookjs/docs/source/events.md

 });
 ```

-This should be an element decorated with a `data-brk-on{event}` attribute and contained within a `data-brk-container` attribute:
+This should be matched with an element decorated with a `data-brk-on{event}` attribute and contained within a `data-brk-container` attribute:

 ```html
 <div data-brk-container="button">